Plenty, says Princeton University professor, who will discuss the devil’s role in human history at CU Boulder

 There, she teaches several courses, including a Religions of Late Antiquity workshop and Jesus: How Christianity Began.
 Pagels’ educational focus is in early Christianity and Gnosticism.
 She has published several novels on the topics of Christianity and Gnosticism, such as Adam, Eve and the Serpent, The Gnostic Gospels, and The Origins of Satan.

-Her appearance at CU Boulder is co-sponsored by the Program in Jewish Studies and the History, Classics and Women and Gender Studies Departments.
+Her appearance at CU Boulder is co-sponsored by the Center for Humanities and the Arts, the Program in Jewish Studies and the history and classics departments